sydneylin12/PR-Cam/README.md

 | :speaker:      | Background audio support
 | :repeat:       | Access to both cameras
 | :zap:          | Rear camera flash
+| :fast_forward: | Animated buttons
 | :ok_hand:      | Pinch to zoom
+| :clock1:       | Display film time
 | :dollar:       | In-app purchases
 | :red_circle:   | Pro theme

-## Requirements
+## Requirements :heavy_exclamation_mark:
 * iOS 13.0+

-## Issues & Updates
+## Issues & Updates :warning:
 * The audio briefly stops when the app is launched or moved to the background.
   - This is because the app has to re-configure the audio every time it is launched since it does not use the default iOS settings.
+* The audio gets particularly laggy when swapping cameras quickly.
+  - Exit the app and restart it.
+Since the app has to configure the phone's audio to record and also be able to play music, it might get a bit buggy sometimes.
-* The app is set to light theme.
+* The app does not save videos 100% of the time.
-  - There will be an update re-working the theme in the future.
+  - I have updated the "Video Saved" notification to display if the app has saved with an error.
+Currently working to fix this bug.
+Reinstalling the app could be a potential solution as well.